django-haystack/django-haystack/docs/management_commands.rst

    ``build_solr_schema --configure-directory=<dir> --reload-core`` can be used
-   together to reconfigure and reload a core located on a filesystem accessible to django in a one-shot mechanism with no further requirements (assuming there are no errors in the template or configuration)
+   together to reconfigure and reload a core located on a filesystem accessible to Django in a one-shot mechanism with no further requirements (assuming there are no errors in the template or configuration)

 .. note::